-- (a) investing in a portfolio of US residential property, and holding these properties with the aim of deriving a steady rental income stream from long term holdings; - (b) acquiring US property in regions that the Responsible Entity believes have positive investment dynamics in the residential market; and - (c) using gearing in cases where gearing will enhance after-tax returns.
+- (a) investing in a portfolio of US residential property and holding these properties with the aim of deriving a steady rental income stream and capital gains from long term holdings; - (b) acquiring US property in regions that the Responsible Entity believes have positive investment dynamics in the residential market; and - (c) using gearing in cases where gearing will enhance after-tax returns.

-2.10.
+2.11.
 Financial information